kubernetes-sigs/jobset/keps/672-execution-policy/README.md

 #### Story 3

-As an HPC user, I want to run a set of simulations with MPI that complete successfully (or some percentage) before using the data for a next step analysis.
+As an HPC user, I want to run a set of simulations with MPI that complete successfully before using the data for a next step analysis.

 As an HPC user I want to scale up my simulation job only after a small set have completed successfully.
 For that case, I could imagine essentially the same replicatedJob done twice,